jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 ## Insights

-### 1. Who are each department's top five performers for the last three years?
+### Question #1: Who are each department's top five performers for the last three years?

 Since I wanted to return the names of the top performers, I decided to create a view that combines the Employee and PerformanceRating tables.